Nuclear industry explores accident-resistant fuel

 “It’s basically buying time for the reactor,” said Andrew Griffith, the Energy Department’s director for fuel cycle research and development.
 “It’s basically an insurance policy.”

 Scientists in the government- and industry-funded efforts are experimenting with multiple solutions before narrowing their focus on the most-promising technologies.

 Nuclear fuel has remained similar for decades.
 Uranium dioxide is compressed into a pellet about the size of a fingertip.
-Those pellets are stacked into fuel rods up to 15 feet long and placed in a tube, called cladding, made from zirconium alloy.
+Those pellets are stacked into fuel rods up to 15 feet (4.5 meters) long and placed in a tube, called cladding, made from zirconium alloy.
 That metal cladding resists corrosion in a reactor, holds up against heat and serves as a barrier that keeps radioactive elements in place without cutting too much into the energy produced by a nuclear plant.

 Nuclear fuel is supposed to withstand accident conditions, but the disaster at the Fukushima Dai-ichi plant shows how it can fail when pushed to extremes.

 After an earthquake, tsunami waves crashed over the plant’s seawall and disabled the electrical gear needed to run reactor cooling systems.
 When the cooling systems and backups stopped working, the reactors overheated.
 As water levels dropped, the metal cladding around the fuel reacted with steam and oxidized, producing hydrogen gas.
 Scientists blame that escaping hydrogen gas for causing multiple explosions that damaged the facility.